Frequently Asked Questions: UC Library Reprints

 One place to find and purchase reprints is UC's dedicated site, where you can search all of the volumes we have made available.

-You can also find our reprints in HathiTrust.
-If a book is available as a reprint, you'll see a "Buy a copy" link on the its viewing page.
+You can also find our reprints in the HathiTrust Digital Library.
+If a book is available as a reprint, you'll see a "Buy a copy" link on its viewing page.

 How does this service work?

-It’s easy.
+It's easy.
 First, find a book from the UC Libraries that you would like to purchase as a reprint.
-Next, follow the link to the ordering page, where you will be able to choose from various shipping options, usually including next-day shipping.
+Next, follow the link to the ordering page at Amazon.com, where you will be able to choose from various shipping options, usually including next-day shipping.

 What kinds of books are available to order?